zeynepozeren1/DSA210Project/README.md

 To enrich this dataset, I will be also using **QS World University Rankings by Subject 2025: Computer Science and Information Systems**.

 By combining applicant-level data with institutional quality metrics, this project seeks to identify the key factors that most strongly influence graduate admission outcomes and predict whether a student will be accepted to their target school.
-Moreover I believe that over a sginificant threshold, GPA doesn't have it's assumed impact on the applicaitons as it does under the threshold.
-I am intrested in finding the threshold.
+Moreover I believe that over a sginificant threshold, GPA doesn't have it's assumed impact on the applications as it does under the threshold.
+I am interested in finding the threshold.

 ---

 ## Motivation
 As a Computer Sceince major who severly thinks about applying for a master's degree, the data I will examine through this project are what I am searching on regularly.
-I used to enjoy to watch an instagram acount called limmytalks.
-Limmy has around 1000 posts on evaluating applications of students for college and tyring to guess their results.
+I used to enjoy to watch an instagram account called limmytalks.
+Limmy has around 1000 posts on evaluating applications of students for college and trying to guess their results.
 I wish he would do the same content for masters applications too.
 But since he doesn't I will do my own masters limmytalks project.
 As I stated, I am searching for masters programs to apply and I usually compare myself to the student records I find in internet that accepted.
-At the end of this projects we will have a very detailed outcome of my chance for a masters program in Computer Science based on data rather than just surfing in internet.
+At the end of this projects we will have a very detailed outcome of my chance for a masters program in Computer Science based on data rather than just surfing in internet.This personal motivation directly leads to the core research question of this project: whether GPA reaches a saturation point in admission decisions, and how institutional prestige interacts with applicant profiles.

-This study also offers a practical contribution: it can serve as a transparent, data-backed tool for students making strategic decisions about where to apply, and for universities aiming to understand how their global standing correlates with acceptance trends.

 ---